yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `target_group_description` - (Optional) A description of the target group.

 * `target_group_labels` - (Optional) A set of key/value label pairs.

+* `max_opening_traffic_duration` - (Optional) Timeout for waiting for the VM to be checked by the load balancer.
+If the timeout is exceeded, the VM will be turned off based on the deployment policy.
+Specified in seconds.

 ---